Documentation

 This loads the WebJars RequireJS configuration from webjars-locator and the RequireJS with a main JavaScript of js/app.

 Underneath the covers each WebJar can have a RequireJS configuration file that sets up the modules, shims, exports, etc. These files is named webjars-requirejs.js and are automatically added to the page via the RequireJS.setup helper.
-Some of the WebJars may not be updated to the new WebJars RequireJS syntax so if you experience problems please file issues on the WebJars you are using.

 Instructions for Apache Tapestry